maheerCodes/Aesthetic_New_Year_Card_2026/README.md

 - **Countdown Timer**: Counts down to January 1, 2026.
 - **Animated Stars**: Background stars twinkle and fall.
 - **Fireworks Animation**: Automatic and click-triggered fireworks with optional sound.
-- **Save Story**: Capture the screen and download it as a PNG image.
+- **Screenshot**: Capture the screen and download it as a PNG image.
 - **Responsive Design**: Works on both desktop and mobile screens.

 ---